LaurenceHo/react-weather-app/README.md

 1. Run `npm run firebase-init`
 2. Visit https://console.firebase.google.com to create a new project
 3. Add the firebase project into your local configuration `npm run firebase-add`
+4. You may need to change the default project setting in the `./.firebaserc`
-4. If you want to deploy the whole project, run `npm run firebase-deploy`
+5. If you want to deploy the whole project, run `npm run firebase-deploy`
-5. If you just want to deploy the cloud functions, run `npm run deploy-functions`
+6. If you just want to deploy the cloud functions, run `npm run deploy-functions`

 ### Live demo
 https://react-beautiful-weather-app.firebaseapp.com/

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details